While there are many libraries and frameworks that work directly with Tiled maps, Tiled also supports a number of additional file and export formats.

 The tBIN format supports setting custom properties on the tiles of a tile layer.
 Since Tiled does not support this directly, “TileData” objects are created that match the location of the tile, on which such properties are then stored.

-Tiled can export a map to a Defold Tile Map (*.tilemap).
-This component only supports tile layers and only a single tileset may be used.
-The plugin is disabled by default.
+This plugin exports a map to a Defold Tile Map (*.tilemap).
+It only supports tile layers and only a single tileset may be used.

 Upon export, the